rengwuxian/ComposeTodo/README.md

 **This is NOT an open source project!**

 It's just the source code of one of my public livestreaming, in order to share the code to the audience.
-If you're lookinf for an open source project of Jetpack Compose, this is probably something you'd better just ignore.
+If you're looking for an open source project of Jetpack Compose, this is probably something you'd better just ignore.